UK Council for Psychotherapy

 Marriage and relationship counselling in London, sexual relationship, secure style of attachment

 Source Of Our Relationship & Attachment Style Attachment relates to how we seek closeness, intimacy with others - our family, friends, partner.
 We humans are relational beings requiring interaction, stimulation and contact with others.
 Attachment is not simply connection between two people, but a deep, primitive and meaningful reciprocal bond involving desire for regular contact with the other person and a sense of distress during separation (see also Getting Our Basic Dependency Needs Met In A Healthy, Loving Relationship).
 In our formative years we don't arrive in the world knowing how to talk, think, feel, be resilient, etc. We learn through our senses and sense-making how to experience these through the context of our very early relationships, intimacy from birth, empathic attunement, emotional experiences, the environment and culture around us where (usually the mother) is able to follow and respond the communication of the baby in a reciprocal relationship.
 And it is these relationships that structure our brain, desires and the way we embody ourself.
-Our attachment history shapes all our relationships including how we are tender, intimate, empathic, sexually fulfilled.
+Growing up, we all need an attachment figure and our attachment history shapes all our relationships including how we are tender, intimate, empathic, sexually fulfilled.
 We are more complex than can be captured by having just one fixed relationship style, attachment style (often carrying pockets of them all), yet there may be one predominant relationship style we resonate with, pointing at some level towards how we have become who we are and our own sense of truth.
 We all need love to reflect our essence through attachment bonds and healthy latching-on patterns in order to meet our nurturing needs, the origins of which are co-created with our primary "caregiver" - usually our mother, in early childhood (also influenced by how different families, cultures having different concepts of attachment, separation, bonding and autonomy).
 Usually by one year (prior to language) our primary attachment style is created - all pre-verbal and what we can't put into words in how we responded to, seen, met, heard, understood, mirrored back, we embody now (see also Our Painbody) by enacting our experience with others and our attachment patterns, adaptations (doing whatever is necessary to maintain connection whether or not for our own good) can carry on in our later life.
 Our different attachment patterns contain different patterns of knowing, thinking, feeling, remembering as well as relating, much of which is unconscious.
 Some of our early experiences and the innocence of our childhood may have got lost along the way, as may our so called intuition reverberating into our adult relationships and we can often experience our primary attachment style when under threat during times of stress (and sometimes when we lose or can't find something), conflict, grief, when we are hungry, irritable, angry, lonely, tired, lost or stuck, experience conflict or feel under threat, traumatised, feel shame, affecting our internal dialogue, responses, tendencies.
 Our attachment style (greatly influenced by skin to skin contact between the new-born and the primary caregiver - usually mother, that lays the foundation for embodied, secure attachment) is especially triggered through excitement, sexual contact, loss, separation (see also Healing Through Touch).

 The way we were treated as small children is the way we treat ourselves the rest of our lives: with cruelty or with tenderness and protection.
 We often impose our most agonising suffering upon ourselves and, later, on our children.
 Alice Miller